Skip to content

 What changed

-Nilay Patel published a written and video essay on April 24, 2026, titled "The people do not yearn for automation."
-The piece appears on The Verge podcast page at https://www.theverge.com/podcast/917029/software-brain-ai-backlash-databases-automation.
-Simon Willison linked to it on his blog the same day, praising it as core commentary on AI's public unpopularity despite ChatGPT's usage surge.
+Nilay Patel published an essay titled "The people do not yearn for automation" on The Verge (April 24, 2026).
+Simon Willison flagged it the same day as core commentary on AI's public unpopularity despite ChatGPT's usage surge.

 Why it matters

 ChatGPT weekly users hit new highs, yet broad AI resistance grows because automation feels dehumanizing.
-Vibe Builders gain a clear signal: bet on augmentation that preserves human elements, or face customer pushback like those tech giants.
+The signal for Vibe Builders and SMB operators: bet on augmentation that preserves human elements, or face customer pushback like those tech giants did.

 Pure automation startups threaten their own markets by alienating non-tech users.
-This essay spotlights the divide between builders and everyday people, forcing a pivot to tools that assist without erasing agency.
+Patel's essay forces a rethink toward tools that assist without erasing agency.

 Vibe Builders, Nilay Patel just called out your automation obsession.
 ChatGPT usage climbs because it augments tasks quietly, but full replacement triggers hate.
 Regular customers want tools that make their lives better without erasing their role, exactly like smart home flops.